Description & Overview

 Wrinkles form as the mature blue/black fruit ages and begin to dry, hence the name Northern Wild-raisin.

 “Haw” is a word used for the red fruit of a hawthorn.
 It may be that because Witherod Viburnum is found in swamps and its fruits are at times red, so someone began calling it Swamp Haw.

 Historical Uses: Though the fruit contains a large seed, the small amount of flesh from the berry that’s leftover is edible and supposedly tastes rather good.
 The leaves can make a pleasant tea when boiled.
 Infusions have been used to treat fever, and the root and bark were used to treat smallpox.

-To create a naturalized area with wet soil Witherod Viburnum can be planted with the likes of Silky Dogwood, Buttonbush, Meadowsweet, American Elderberry, Tamarack, Big Bluestem, Lady Fern Wild Iris, Wild Bergamot, Spiderwort, Shooting Star, and Red Milkweed.
+To create a naturalized area with wet soil Witherod Viburnum can be planted with the likes of Silky Dogwood, Buttonbush, Meadowsweet, American Elderberry, Tamarack, Big Bluestem, Lady Fern Wild Iris, Harlequin Blue Flag Iris, Wild Bergamot, Common Spiderwort, Shooting Star, and Red Milkweed.

 Create a thicket or a hedge if the goal is to provide food and shelter for birds and mammals.
 This would also look beautiful in the fall!